 Watkins Glen State Park Shuttle

 There is a $5 cash-only shuttle that serves all 3 parking lots in season.
-A good way to remember the shuttle hours is this: weekends only Memorial Day to Independence day, then daily until Labor Day, and again weekends only until mid-October.
+A good way to remember the shuttle hours is this: weekends only from Memorial Day to Independence Day, then daily until Labor Day, and again weekends only until mid-October.

 Farm Sanctuary in Watkins Glen